 Yes.
 Cheap fake plants can definitely look tacky.
 However, artificial floor plants and flowers that are carefully crafted with high-quality materials by a company that cares about their craftsmanship can fool even the keenest eye.

-Sure.
-If you buy inexpensive fake plants, you can expect to get a result that doesn’t really look real.
+Why are fake plants so expensive?
+Well, If you buy inexpensive fake plants, you can expect to get a result that doesn’t really look real.
 Just like nearly every other product out there, the cheaper the price tag, the cheaper it looks and feels.

 Any of these responses, usually kicks off a great conversation about quality, price, and care required…three topics that are important when deciding whether you want to include artificial plants in your decorations.